CasperWLX/Pokemon-Expo-Go/README.md

 - An Android emulator (setup guide)
 - An iOS simulator (Mac users)

-🎮 Features
+###🎮Features
-✔️ Wordle-inspired gameplay – Guess the Pokémon with limited attempts ✔️ Seamless experience – Play directly on an Android phone via Expo Go ✔️ Smooth and interactive UI – Built with React Native & Expo ✔️ Persistent state – Keep track of past guesses
+- ✔️ Wordle-inspired gameplay – Guess the Pokémon with limited attempts
+- ✔️ Seamless experience – Play directly on an Android phone via Expo Go
+- ✔️ Smooth and interactive UI – Built with React Native & Expo
+- ✔️ Persistent state – Keep track of past guesses

-📥 Download & Play
+###📥Download & Play
 The game can be easily downloaded and played on an Android phone using Expo Go without any difficulties.

-🚀 Learn More
+###🚀Learn More
 Expo documentation – Learn about Expo & React Native Expo Go – Run your app instantly on mobile